The British Council is the United Kingdom’s international organisation for cultural relations and educational opportunities.

 - misconduct by our staff or partners

 - the poor design or delivery of our programmes and operations.

-The British Council recognises that we have a fundamental duty of care towards all children we engage with, including a duty to protect them from abuse.
-We achieve this through compliance with UK child protection laws and relevant laws in each of the countries where we operate, as well as by adherence to the United Nations Convention on the Rights of the Child (UNCRC) 1989.
+We aim to achieve this through compliance with UK child protection laws and the relevant laws in each of the countries where we operate and by adhering to Article 19 of the United Nations Convention on the Rights of the Child (UNCRC) 1989.

 The British Council is committed to:

 - ensuring all necessary checks are made when recruiting staff

 - maintaining strong child protection systems and procedures for staff